What are parliamentary committees?

 Lodging a submission

-It is open to anyone to lodge a written submission with a committee on the subject of an inquiry.
+It is open to anyone to lodge a submission with a committee on the subject of an inquiry.
 A submission should state clearly the name and address of its author and, if relevant, of the organisation the person represents.
-They can be sent to the committee on paper or via email.
+They can be sent to the committee on paper or uploaded electronically via the committee’s website.

 There is no particular format required—a submission may be in the form of a letter, a short document or a substantial paper; it may contain facts, opinions, arguments and recommendations for action.
 It is important that submissions be relevant to the terms of reference of the inquiry, as these define what the committee can consider, but it is quite acceptable for a submission to be directed to a specific aspect of the terms of reference, rather than the whole.
 A committee’s terms of reference are usually advertised at the start of each inquiry, but copies of it and any necessary clarification may be obtained from the secretary to the committee.